Mattbug3/front-end-interview-questions/README.md

 #### 5. Constructor Functions:

 In constructor functions invoked with `new`, `this` refers to the newly created object.
-Properties can be added to the object using `this`, and the object is returned implicitly.

 Example: